Last Whites of the East End: Reception

-East End resident Tomáš Tengely-Evans wrote in the Socialist Worker that "The Last Whites of the East End is based on the racist premise that ethnic diversity is a bad thing.
-It presents a mythical image of East End working class communities, where everyone looked after one another before the 'outsiders' came."
-He stated that the area had experienced different waves of immigration throughout history, and integration had improved in the last 50 years.

 An interviewed local student added that East End residents had been moving to suburban Essex since the end of the Second World War, and that phenomenon included British Asians, so talk of "white flight" was unfounded.

 Prior to the broadcast, initial news reports suggested that the documentary was to be negative in its content, leading to objections being raised by local authority figures in Newham.
 The mayor, Sir Robin Wales, said that if it were as negative as made out, it would be a "distorted image" and contribute to ethnic tensions.
 A borough councillor who had been a teacher for 42 years said that only two complaints were ever made against diverse religious plays by schools in that time.
 The president of the local Ahmadiyya Muslim community said that he was saddened by white people choosing to leave, saying that life would be better with diverse groups coexisting.
 The executive producer, Emma Wakefield, replied by stating that there was a balance of views in the documentary, including from those who were staying in the area and those who had left.

 After the documentary had aired, Wales wrote in the Newham Recorder that white people were still the borough's largest ethnic group, and a survey showed 9 out of 10 people got on with those from different backgrounds.
 Dr Ruth Cherrington of the University of East London defended the documentary for highlighting a complex issue, but pointed out that it did not cover the impact of a decrease of social housing on the white working class.

 Ali Catterall of The Guardian chastised the show for its "absurdly provocative title", but praised it for a balance between "very illiberal opinions" and "sober, progressive voices" that turned it into "a consistently compelling watch".
 Despite much debate on Twitter about the programme, Ofcom had received no complaints by the following morning.